Moffefe/MycoBox/docs/zigbee.md

 A device may therefore be:

-* paired but not assigned,
+* paired but not assigned to any MycoBox function,
-* paired and assigned,
+* paired and assigned to one function,
 * assigned to several functions using different endpoints.

 ---

-# Using power strips
+# Using multi-outlet power strips

 Multi-outlet Zigbee power strips can be especially useful with MycoBox.

-Instead of using four separate smart plugs:
+Instead of using several separate smart plugs:

 ```text
 Humidifier → Plug A